zenml-io/zenml/examples/github_actions_orchestration/README.md

     --ssl_cert=@<PATH_TO_SSL_CLIENT_CERTIFICATE> \
     --ssl_key=@<PATH_TO_SSL_CLIENT_KEY>

-# Register one of the following secrets depending on the flavor of artifact store that you've registered
+# Register one of the following secrets depending on the flavor of artifact store that you've registered:
 # AWS: See https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html for how to
 # create the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to authenticate with your S3 bucket
 zenml secret register s3_store_auth \